kristjanjansen/fachwerk2/README.md

 ### Running tests

-Test functions are picked up by test runner `/test.js`, where return values are compared.
+Test functions are picked up by test runner `/test.js` that compare the values returned.
 If they equal, the test passes.
 If they are not equal, the test fails.

 Tests can be run either from the browser or command line.

-For browser testing, open [/test.html](/test.html) file in local server and open Developer Tools.
+**For browser testing**, open [/test.html](/test.html) file in local server and open Developer Tools.

-For command line testing, you will need to install [Deno](https://deno.land/std/manual.md) and run the following commands on MacOS:
+**For command line testing** you will need to install [Deno](https://deno.land/std/manual.md) and run the following commands on MacOS:

 ```js
 brew install deno
 deno test.js
 ```

-For Windows support, see [these instructions](https://deno.land/std/manual.md#download-and-install).
+For Windows support, see [these Deno installation instructions](https://deno.land/std/manual.md#download-and-install).

 ### Running tests automatically

-Command line tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).
+Commandline tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).

 ## FAQ

 ### Why not package.json?
-Why not NPM?
+Why not npm?

 Fachwerk fully embraces the future of Javascript modules and is very much inspired by toolless movement and products such as [Deno](https://deno.land/std/manual.md) and [Pika](https://www.pika.dev/) minimalistic Javascript package management.

+### What about versioning the releases?

+During the initial development, the development happens in the latest `master` branch.
+In the future, a simple versioning system could be introduced.

 ### Why not Typescript?

 It is a viable option and could provide excellent developer experience for the framework consumers.
 Fachwerk still prioritizes minimal tooling and directly accessible source code over the Typescript benefits.

-Note that this could be reconsidered in the future, giving Deno is already part of the project's toolchain.
+Note that this could be reconsidered in the future, giving Deno is already part of the project toolchain.